loc9493/counter_bloc_flutter/README.md

-# foo
+# Counter App Flutter with Bloc

-A new Flutter project.
+A Flutter project using bloc_flutter to build counter app

 ## Getting Started